jonpugh/atlas-help/getting-started/run-your-application.html.md

 	    ]
 	}

 The new `file` provisioner takes the application code stored in Atlas and packages it with the artifact output of the build configuration.
-In the `shell` provisioner the line `sudo mv /tmp/app/* /var/www/` was added to move the application code to apache's web root.
+In the `shell` provisioner the line `sudo mv /tmp/app/* /var/www/` was added to move the application code to Apache's web root.
 Now run `packer push` in the directory with example-template.json to rebuild the artifacts with your application code merged in.

 	$ packer push example-template.json
 	Push successful to 'hashicorp/example-build-configuration'